openshift-labs/lab-developing-with-odo/workshop/content/030-deploy-an-app.md

 <ctrl+c>
 ```

-To visit your application, copy the URL from the top terminal window, open a new browser window and paste it into the URL address bar.

-Alternatively, you can run the following command to get the URL:
+To visit your application, open a new browser window and paste the newly created URL into the address bar.
+You can run the following command to get the URL:

 ```execute-1
 odo url list